Jacquard 04: Extending The Data Model

 with multiple services.
 To make that possible, we’ve included the

-attribute in our User class:
+accounts attribute in our User class:

 # this attribute is going to contain info about all the services